rjelbert/Redbox-hardware-true-random-number-generator/README.md

 RESULTS

 It works.
 If I generate 4.2GB of random data, taking around 4 days, the resulting file passes all of the Dieharder tests for randomness.
 You will occasionally get WEAK results on some tests which is normal.
 I have included these test result files as proof and because you get a real sense of achievment when it finally happens.
-It also gets excellent results from "ent" and "rngtest" also included in this repo.
+It also gets excellent results from "ent" and "rngtest".
 I have also included a png of the random data using a heat map type colour conversion of the 0 to 255 random values.

 LESSONS